Transitioning

 Work with the retirement community to coordinate the move-in time.
 If possible, get a to-scale floor plan of your parent’s new place ahead of time, take measurements of their furniture, and figure out on paper where things will go once the movers deliver them.
 It will save a lot of aggravation on moving day, particularly if social distancing is in effect.

 If you’re looking for a referral to a senior-friendly mover or you’re still helping your parent to find a suitable retirement community, we can help.
-Contact one of our senior living advisors.
+Contact us today for trusted referrals in the senior living space.